gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The recently released [version 1.0.0 of the Plugin-Publish plugin](https://plugins.gradle.org/plugin/com.gradle.plugin-publish/1.0.0) significantly improves the process by having stronger opinions and a more straightforward configuration.

+This release includes updates to the `java-gradle-plugin` documentation.
-We enhance the `java-gradle-plugin` documentation, describing the Maven publications it generates when used together with the `maven-publish plugin`.
+The enhanced documentation describes the Maven publications generated when combined with the `maven-publish plugin`.

 For more information, see enhanced Gradle for [Plugin Publish Plugin v1.0.0 gradle#19982](https://github.com/gradle/gradle/pull/19982)